CSU-ACM-Student-Chapter/DUCK-E/README.md

 - Feel free to read up on some other issues, TODOs, and discussion plans.
 Your help is greatly appreciated!! :heart:

 # Future Features
-For more information on features please refer to the [Issues Tab](https://github.com/CSU-ACM-Student-Chapter/DUCK-E/labels).
-At a high level this will provide a(n):
+For more information on planned features please refer to the [Issues Tab](https://github.com/CSU-ACM-Student-Chapter/DUCK-E/labels).

-- Interactive Command Prompt
-- Member Points System
+At a high level this will provide:

+- Personal studying material - /add-subject, /remove-subjuct
-- Club Info Reporting
+- Club Info Reporting - /announcements
-- Daily Trivia Question Posts
+- Board Games - /start-{game}
+- Board Game Server Tournaments - /start-{game}-tournament

 # Credits
 DUCK-E picture: [flikr - Jo Blakely](https://flickr.com/photos/pickledjo/)